PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 };
 ```

-`format`: plain-text string with the following format: `message_name:field0;field1;`
+* `format` is a plain-text string with the following format: `message_name:field0;field1;`

-There can be an arbitrary amount of fields (at least 1), separated by `;`.
+There can be an arbitrary amount of fields (minimum 1), separated by `;`.

 A field has the format: `type field_name` or `type[array_length] field_name` for arrays (only fixed size arrays are supported).

 `type` is one of the basic binary types or a `message_name` of another format definition (nested usage).
 A type can be used before it's defined.
 There can be arbitrary nesting but no circular dependencies.

 Some field names are special:
-- `timestamp`: every logged message (`message_add_logged_s`) must include a timestamp field (does not need to be the first field).
+- `timestamp`: every [Subscription Message](#a--subscription-message) must include a timestamp field
-  Its type can be: `uint64_t` (currently the only one used), `uint32_t`, `uint16_t` or `uint8_t`.
+  - Its type can be: `uint64_t` (currently the only one used), `uint32_t`, `uint16_t` or `uint8_t`.
-  The unit is always microseconds, except for in `uint8_t` it's milliseconds.
+  - The unit is always microseconds, except for in `uint8_t` it's milliseconds.
-  A log writer must make sure to log messages often enough to be able to detect wrap-arounds and a log reader must handle wrap-arounds (and take into account dropouts).
+  - A log writer must make sure to log messages often enough to be able to detect wrap-arounds and a log reader must handle wrap-arounds (and take into account dropouts).
-  The timestamp must always be monotonic increasing for a message series with the same `msg_id`.
+  - The timestamp must always be monotonic increasing for a message series with the same `msg_id`.
 - Padding: field names that start with `_padding` should not be displayed and their data must be ignored by a reader.
-  These fields can be inserted by a writer to ensure correct alignment.
+  - These fields can be inserted by a writer to ensure correct alignment.

-  If the padding field is the last field, then this field will not be logged, to avoid writing unnecessary data.
+  - If the padding field is the last field, then this field will not be logged, to avoid writing unnecessary data.
-  This means the `message_data_s.data` will be shorter by the size of the padding.
+  - This means the `message_data_s.data` will be shorter by the size of the padding.
-  However the padding is still needed when the message is used in a nested definition.
+  - However the padding is still needed when the message is used in a nested definition.

 #### I : Information Message